Drake was a star among A-listers at 'Homecoming' concert

 “I’m sure at one point we’re all sitting at home – maybe a little depressed, maybe a little frustrated, maybe a little confused,” he said.
 “I want to make a toast to how grateful I am for being in this (expletive) room with each and every one of you.
 I wasn’t sure how and when we would be able to do this again.
 But cheers to each and everyone of you.
 More life.”

-At the end, Drake paid homage to Lil Wayne – who watched from section – before closing out his set by playing “I Will Always Love You,” a Dolly Parton song that Whitney Houston made famous.
-He along with many in the crowd sang every word of the classic melody.
+At the end, Drake paid homage to Lil Wayne – who watched from a VIP section – before closing out his set by playing “I Will Always Love You,” the Dolly Parton song that Whitney Houston made famous.
+He sang every word along with many in the crowd.

 The “Homecoming Weekend” show helped cap a full week of entertainment events leading up to Sunday’s Super Bowl at SoFi Stadium in Inglewood, the first in the Los Angeles area in nearly three decades, with the hometown Rams facing off against the Cincinnati Bengals.